ErpNetDocs/info/features/logistics/inventory-control.md

 **Inventory Control** streamlines these processes and lets your team focus on **serving your customers** and **consulting them on their needs**.

-In result, your crew is able to direct their efforts at **increasing the quality of your services**.
+As a result, your crew is able to direct their efforts at **increasing the quality of your services**.
-The proper solution supporting your store is an investment which immediately starts to pay off, as keeping your customers happy and loyal drives in more sales for your retail business.
+The proper solution supporting your store is an investment that immediately starts to pay off, as keeping your customers happy and loyal drives more sales to your retail business.

 ## Boost your performance with Inventory Control